AdaCore/gnatstudio/docs/users_guide/tools.rst

 You can also check what action will be performed by clicking on the right button which will display a contextual menu with a text explaining the action that will be performed.
-Similarly, if you display the contextual menu anywhere else on the message line, a sub menu called *Code Fixing* gives you access to the same information.
-In the previous example of a missing semicolon, the menu will contain an entry labeled *Add expected string ";"*.
+Similarly, if you display the contextual menu anywhere else on the message line, a sub menu called *Auto Fix* gives you access to the same information.
+In the previous example of a missing semicolon, the menu will contain an entry labelled *Add expected string ";"*.
+Two nested menu items let you choose to *Apply to this occurrence* or *Apply to all similar errors*.
+Latter choice will apply the same simple fix for all errors which are detected by the system as being the same kind.
+This is based on message parsing.

 Once the code change has been performed, the tool icon is no longer displayed.